 Shikkiah is a Clinical Psychologist who has focused her practice on perinatal and infant mental health.
-She completed her major clinical internship at the Parent Infant Research Institute at the Austin Hospital where she worked with parents and infants during pregnancy and the postnatal period, and was a member of the psychology team at Tweddle Child and Family Health Service between 2011 and 2015.
+She completed her major clinical internship at the Parent Infant Research Institute at the Austin Hospital in 2008 where she worked with parents and infants during pregnancy and the postnatal period.
+She was a member of the psychology team at Tweddle Child and Family Health Service between 2011 and 2015.

-Shikkiah is experienced in working with a broad range of issues that arise in the perinatal period, including adjustment to parenthood, antenatal and postnatal mood disturbance and anxiety, birth trauma, bonding difficulties, disrupted infant attachment, and couple conflict in the context of parenting.
-It is not uncommon for past trauma or experiences in one's childhood to re-emerge in this period and become the focus of therapy.
-Shikkiah also works with parents who have lost a baby through miscarriage or stillbirth, and has specific training in supporting families through pregnancy following a loss.
-She is a Circle of Security Registered Parent Educator.
+Shikkiah is experienced in working with with a broad range of issues that arise in the perinatal period, including preparation for and adjustment to parenthood, antenatal and postnatal mood disturbance and anxiety, birth trauma, bonding difficulties, disrupted infant attachment, and relationship issues between parents and children 0-5 years.
+Family of origin issues and past trauma can re-emerge in the context of pregnancy and this can become a focus of therapy where indicated.
+Shikkiah is a Circle of Security Registered Parent Educator and is trained in the administration of the Newborn Behavioural Observation (NBO) system to assist parents to understand their newborn and respond as sensitively as possible.
+She also works with parents who have lost a baby through miscarriage or stillbirth, and has specific training in supporting families through pregnancy following a loss.